 Second and third year engineering students taking a required one- or two-semester sequence in introductory materials science and engineering, including students majoring in materials, mechanical, civil, chemical, aerospace, biomedical and environmental engineering; graduate-level students in materials, electrical, chemical and manufacturing engineering who need to take this as a core pre-requisite.

-Published: October 2008
+- 30th October 2008

 - Academic Press

 Professor Emeritus, Department of Materials Engineering, Stevens Institute of Technology, Hoboken, NJ, USA